crcrpar/instance_normalization_chainer/README.md

 # Instance Normalization
+2017/12/18: Added new version which is Instance Normalization on top of Batch Normalization.
+Might be faster if CUDA and cuDNN are available.

 This is a [Chainer v2](https://chainer.org) implementation of Instance Normalization.
 Note that this implementation will not work if your Chainer version is under 2.0.
 Instance normalization is regarded as more suitable for `style transfer` task than batch normalization.